Platform that

 Super-Resolution Microvascular Imaging

-Less Grey Imaging is a Med Tech company developing next-generation ultrasound-based imaging for prostate cancer diagnosis.
+Less Grey Imaging is a Med Tech company developing the next-generation ultrasound-based imaging software for prostate cancer diagnosis.

 Pioneering a new standard in prostate cancer diagnosis